-The annual independent audit shall be prepared by an independent certified public accountant with the assistance of the Office Manager and District Manager, and presented to the Board of Directors for approval.
-The independent audit starts at the beginning of the Fiscal Year, reviewing the last Fiscal Year's financials and shall be completed and presented to the Board of Directors for approval no later than the February Board meeting. -?
+The annual independent audit shall be prepared by an independent certified public accountant with the assistance of the Administrative Services Office Manager and District Manager, and presented to the Board of Directors for approval.
+The independent audit starts at the beginning of the Fiscal Year, reviewing the last Fiscal Year's financials and shall be completed and presented to the Board of Directors for approval no later than the February Board meeting.
+The Board approved audit shall be sent to the Bank of New York Mellon (the trustee and dissemination agent for the 2012 Revenue Bonds) no later than March 31.
+As a part of the audit process, with the District Manager's supervision, the Office Manager, shall prepare the continuing disclosure requirements as stipulated by the legal covenants of the Tiburon/Belvedere Wastewater Financing Authority's 2012 Revenue Bonds, due March 31st of each year, during the term of the Bond.
+The continuing disclosure requirements shall be included as an appendix to the annual audit.
+The board approved audit shall be sent to Zions Bank no later than March 31.

-Sewer Service Charge Annual Report to County of Marin:
+Sewer Service Charge Annual Report to County of Marin: (enter in timeline of T's due)